The current status of Malaysian insolvency law

 A statutory moratorium takes effect upon the appointment of a conservator.
-It will initially last for 12 months, but the Malaysia Deposit Insurance Corporation may extend it for as long as the Corporation considers it necessary.
-No legal proceedings or insolvency processes of any kind can be initiated or continued relating to the affected person, no assets may be repossessed, no debts can be set off and no security can be enforced.
+It will initially last for 12 months, but the MDIC may extend it for as long as it considers this necessary.
+During this period, no legal proceedings or insolvency processes relating to the affected person of any kind can be initiated or continued.
+Further, no assets may be reposed, no debts can be set off and no security can be enforced.

 The principal end objective of the conservator is the preparation of a proposal, which will contain the conservator’s plan for the affected person.
 Only secured creditors are entitled to vote on and approve the proposal.
 Once approved, the proposal binds the affected person, its shareholders and creditors.

 As was the case under the CA 1965, there are two types of liquidation under the CA 2016, namely voluntary liquidation and compulsory liquidation.
 The former commences with the passing of a resolution of the members of the company to wind up the company.
 The latter is court-based and is typically, though not exclusively, initiated by a creditor.
 Occasionally a regulator, such as the central bank or the Securities Commission, may also initiate compulsory liquidation proceedings against entities that they regulate under the FSA and CMSA, respectively.
 The CA 2016 has in some respects modernised the winding-up framework.